sohale/sohale.github.io/pages/professional-development.md

+Sohail Siadatnejad

-# Professional Development (Academic) — Advanced Courses, Summer Schools, and Workshops
+# Advanced Courses, Summer Schools, and Workshops (Academic Professional Development)

 This page lists advanced courses, summer schools, workshops, and longer training programs I have undertaken over the years.
 Many are beyond standard university degrees and reflect sustained learning and development.
 This page is separate from publications and does not list original research papers; those are shown on dedicated publication pages.

+For degrees and post-docs, see [education]

 ## Advanced Courses and Summer Schools